Lucy Faithful House

 value of mixed-use masterplan

-Delivering Clayworks build-to-rent apartments and Hilton Garden Inn Hotel
+Delivering Clayworks build-to-rent apartments and a Hilton Garden Inn Hotel

-Our experts in high-rise city centre residential and hospitality have been appointed by developer Genr8 to manage delivery of the Clayworks build-to-rent apartments and Hilton Garden Inn Hotel at the heart of the transformational Smithfield development in Stoke-on-Trent.
+Our experts in high-rise city centre residential and hospitality delivered the Clayworks build-to-rent apartments and Hilton Garden Inn Hotel at the heart of the transformational Smithfield development in Stoke-on-Trent.

-The exciting Smithfield development is a key element of Stoke-on-Trent City Council’s regeneration plan, which includes the council’s own private housing company, Fortior, delivering and managing Clayworks.
+Smithfield is at the heart of Stoke-on-Trent City Council’s regeneration plan, which includes the council’s own private housing company, Fortior, managing Clayworks.

 The authority had an ambition to regenerate this underused part of the city to create a new and exciting business district for people to live, work and connect.
 Genr8 was selected to deliver this vision and Smithfield, a £200m mixed-use quarter was born.